SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * __Permissions Matrix__ – Shows all principals on a selected SharePoint object and which permission level each of them has.
 * __Permission Level Usage__ – Displays all the site collections where the selected permission level exists and if it is being used (assigned to any principal).
 * __Unique Permissions__ – Shows SharePoint objects (sites, lists, items) with unique permissions, e.g. objects with broken permission inheritance.
+ * __Access Requests__ - Lists  all access requests on the selected subsite.

 ## User Reports

 * __User Permissions Overview__ – A summary of principals' permissions on the tenant.
 Shows site collections in which users have permissions, permissions that the users have as an individual, and the permissions that were given through a group.
 * __User Permissions Details__ – Shows all permissions on all subsites inside a selected site collection for a specific user.
 The report shows permissions that a certain user has on each item within the particular site collection, along with the permissions that were given through a group.
 * __Users with Privileged Access__ – Shows all users with privileged access on the tenant or farm, such as farm and site administrators, or primary and secondary administrators, Users with Full Control / Full Read Web Application Policy, etc.
+* __All Users__ – Shows all users from Azure Active Directory for SharePoint Online tenants or all users from connected site collections for on-premises web applications.
+*  __Multi-Factor Authentication for Admins__ – Lists MFA information for site collection administrators.

 ## Group Reports